-- A.7.9 Each Server Device Message shall have the Extension Profile Code field set: - a.
-In the case that the Client Device Message that the Server Device Message is in-reply to has a non-zero value for the Extension Profile Code field, and where the Server Device also supports the Extension Profile that corresponds to that value (in accordance with A.2.1 and A.2.3); or - b.
-Otherwise, to the value zero (0).
+- A.7.9 Each server device message shall have the Extension Profile Code field set: - a. in the case that the client device message that the server device message is in reply to has a non-zero value for the Extension Profile Code field, and where the server device also supports the extension profile that corresponds to that value; or - b. otherwise, to the value zero (0).

-Note: Some functionality defined within this Specification may be unavailable in the case that the Client Device does not implement any Extension Profile.
-For example, the Generate Data Record command relies upon a supported Extension Profile to define Data Record types.
+Note: Some functionality defined within this specification may be unavailable in the case that the client device does not implement any extension profile.
+For example, the Generate Data Record command relies upon a supported extension profile to define data record types.

-A.7.10 Each message shall have the Extension Profile Status Flags field set:

-- a.
-In the case that the Extension Profile Code field in that message is set to a non-zero value, in accordance with the requirements of the Extension Profile that corresponds to that value; or - b.
-Otherwise, to the value zero (0). - A.7.11 Noting the requirements of A.7.1, each Client Device Message shall have the structure set out in Table 8.
+- A.7.10 Each message shall have the Extension Profile Status Flags field set: - a. in the case that the Extension Profile Code field in that message is set to a non-zero value, in accordance with the requirements of the extension profile that corresponds to that value; or - b. otherwise, to the value zero (0). - A.7.11 Each client device message shall have the structure shown in Table 8.

 Field Data Type Bytes Value

-Common Fields (refer to A.7.1)
+Common fields (see to A.7.1)

-Command Sequence Number UINT 2 Refer to A.12
+Command Sequence Number UINT 2 See A.12

-Response Code UINT 1 Refer to A.12
+Response Code UINT 1 See A.12

-Data Record Count UINT 2 Refer to A.13.1
+Data Record Count UINT 2 See A.13.1

-Data Record Number UINT 2 Refer to A.13.2
+Data Record Number UINT 2 See A.13.2

-Data Record BIN 0N Refer to A.13.2
+Data Record BIN 0N See A.13.2

-Integrity Code (refer to A.7.1)
+Integrity Code (see A.7.1)